porcinus/Arma-3/mpmissions/README.md

 ```

 ## NNS-Sandbox.Malden
-Well, as its name suggest, it is a "sandbox", I mainly use it to test new functions/scripts.
+Well, as its name suggest, it is a "sandbox".
+Integrate most personal functions/scripts.
 Can be useful to understand how specific functions like 'spawnVehicleOnRoad_Adv' work.

 [![prev](NNS-Sandbox.Malden%20preview/preview/map01.jpg)](NNS-Sandbox.Malden%20preview/map01.jpg)